jjw24/Wox.Plugin.GoogleSearch/README.md

 Changes contained in this port:

-- Upgraded to .Net Core 3.1
+- Upgraded to .Net 6
 - Changed Wox's plugin library to Flow's plugin library